zjruff/pnwtools/README.md

 Note that there is an unrelated package called `pwntools` which provides tools for Capture The Flag-style cybersecurity competitions.
-The similar spelling makes it very easy to install this other package by mistake, so we recommend simply copying and pasting the above command into your shell program.
+The similar names make it very easy to install this other package by mistake, so think "PNW tools" and use care when typing, or simply copy and paste the above command into your shell program.

-To make sure you are using the latest available version of `pnwtools`, you can update it at any time like so:
+You can update `pnwtools` to the latest version at any time like so:

 ```
 python -m pip install --upgrade pnwtools